qz1024/GPhase/README.md

 # Generate a Hi-C heatmap

-GPhase provides two workflows for generating Hi-C heatmaps and preparing assemblies for manual curation in Juicebox.
+GPhase provides two workflows for generating Hi-C heatmaps and preparing assemblies for manual correction in Juicebox.

 ### 1. Method1: Generate using the original unitig-level FASTA